 It seems unbelievable today, but anonymous authorship of scientific publications was not uncommon in the 19th century and, in the case of Vestiges, it didn't hamper the book's commercial success.
-Anonymous authorship also carried a benefit: Because the real writer might be a powerful aristocrat, reviewers exercised a little more restraint in criticizing the book.
+It may have even helped the sales as readers might try to identify the author based on the content and writing style.
+Anonymous authorship carried another benefit: Because the real writer might be a powerful aristocrat, reviewers exercised a little more restraint in criticizing the book.
 In the case of Vestiges, though, the newly formed YMCA organized a series of lectures to protect the tender young minds from the book's implications.

 Charles Darwin had a pretty good idea that Chambers was the author of Vestiges, though he referred to the anonymous author of the book in an introduction to later edition of Origin.
 Darwin pointed out deficiencies in Chambers's book but went on to praise it: